engin100/980/labs/lab-2.md

 ## Post-Lab Extra Assignment

 This semester, we are going to use a tool called **Altium**.
-We are also going to work with schematics a LOT.
+We are also going to work with schematics a lot.
 Instead of hand drawing all of the schematics, we are going to draw them in Altium.
-Therefore, as part of our first lab, we are going to have you do an exercise that walks you through how to draw a simple schematic in Altium.
+Therefore, as part of our second lab, we are going to have you do an exercise that walks you through how to draw a simple schematic in Altium.
 This is a separate lab assignment called Postlab 2b.

 [Link to lab 2b](/labs/lab-2b)